 La Mega also partnered with the Lehigh Valley Hispanic Center in Bethlehem.

 On Sept.
 17, the two organizations hosted an event for community members at the Hispanic Center.
-Music, food and giveaways were only part of an event meant to register and encourage attendees to vote.
+Music, food and giveaways were only part of a larger initiative to encourage attendees to vote.

 They also ran a live broadcast, during which the Hispanic Center’s Executive Director, Raymond Santiago, spoke about the importance of registering to vote.